Yaandle/ImageFinder/README.md

 Ultralytics YOLOV8 model.

-Without Streamlit UI, for the app with UI use streamlit-ui branch.
+for the app with UI use streamlit-ui branch.

+Bike number is extracted from Shopify webhook.